 The Train the Trainers course is entirely in English.

-The number of places is limited (maximum 20 participants)
+The number of places is limited (maximum 16 participants, although exceptionally 20 participants might be accepted)